oceanprotocol/contracts/README.md

   It also provides a customizable vesting schedule for the publisher.

-- Help Ocean community: Ocean Community will receive 0.1% swap fee on pools or fixed price exchange, if Ocean is not the basetoken
+- Help Ocean community: if Ocean is not the basetoken, Ocean Community will receive 0.1% swap fee on pools or fixed price exchange

 - V3 integration: even if you deployed a DT on v3 you can create an NFT, 'wrap' the v3 DT and enjoy all v4 features